 I use lemons regularly in my kitchen.
 They are a great source of vitamin C, calcium, iron, fiber, and other nutrients.
-They boost your immune system.
-This tangy, mild-flavored fruit also gives a kick to dishes that are otherwise bland.
+They also boost your immune system.
+This tangy, mild-flavored fruit also gives a kick to otherwise bland dishes.

 I always take making lemon rice lightly, meaning I'm not concerned about it turning out poorly—it's always delicious.
 This recipe is so simple and easy, and I think you'll find it to be too.
 I cooked the rice with some diced carrots to make it healthier and tastier.